Lydia Fredeen (she/her/hers), RD, CD, CEDRD

 As a Registered Dietitian, I can help you work through your stuck points on how to approach your eating habits as they pertain to your health.
 Together we can also discuss your body image concerns if you’d like to improve your relationship with your body.

-I’ve been practicing as a dietitian for over six years and have worked in primary care settings where I supported individuals with various nutrition-related health concerns as well as eating disorder treatment centers at the residential, PHP (Partial Hospitalization Program), IOP (Intensive Outpatient), and outpatient levels of care.
+I’ve been practicing as a dietitian for over seven years and have worked in primary care settings where I supported individuals with various nutrition-related health concerns as well as eating disorder treatment centers at the residential, PHP (Partial Hospitalization Program), IOP (Intensive Outpatient), and outpatient levels of care.

 Additionally, I am a Certified Eating Disorder Registered Dietitian (CEDRD) which is a certification granted by the International Association of Eating Disorder Professionals for those who have completed over 2,500 hours of supervised clinical experience and have demonstrated knowledge and expertise in the field of eating disorder recovery.